christophsk/classifier-lit/README.md

 Point your browser to `127.0.0.1:5432` to view the results.

-### Running with a GPU
+### Using a GPU
 Inference on a even a moderate set of sentences can be computationally intensive and benefits from GPU assistance.
-Typically, this is a remote, headless cloud instance.
+A GPU is automatically recognized and used.

-You can use your local browser by forwarding the port from the remote using SSH:
+If your GPU instance is a remote, headless cloud instance, you can still use your local browser by forwarding the remote's port using SSH:

 ```
 ssh -i access-creds.pem -L 5432:localhost:5432 <your id>@<remote IP address>